kiancn/CallbackMethod/README.md

 * Make an introduction to each feature of the classes (and possibly define a set of best practices...).

+* A few new constructors are coming up; when method-reference is created to reference a method on the same object as the method-references is being declared on, the constructor can be as simple as a single string (for no parameter methods), or a string and a Class[] .
+These options should exist.

 # Notice